mantidproject/mantid/Code/Mantid/docs/source/algorithms/PhaseQuad-v1.rst

 -----------

-Assuming that the *InputWorkspace* contains measured counts as a function of time, and *DetectorTable* contains the detector phases, the algorithm returns a workspace containing two spectra (squashograms) as a function of the same time binning.
+Assuming that the *InputWorkspace* contains measured counts as a function of time, and *PhaseTable* contains the detector phases, the algorithm returns a workspace containing two spectra (squashograms) as a function of the same time binning.
-*DetectorTable* is expected to have two columns, corresponding to the detector id and the corresponding phase.
+*PhaseTable* is expected to have two columns, corresponding to the detector id and the corresponding phase.

 Usage